SwayKh/SumitKhatri712/README.md

 ### Hi there 👋

 # 💫 About Me:
-🎓 CSE Undergrad '26<br>☕ Loves Coffee
+🎓 My name is Sumit Khatri<br>☕ Loves Coffee

 # 💻 Tech Stack:
 <div>